Delft 1892 - Amsterdam 1975

 The Second World War, threw him to abstraction, under the influence of Willy Boers and Asian culture.

-Dolf Breetvelt focused his artwork on paintings and gouaches full of colours, forms and different structures and patterns, making balanced compositions of
+Dolf Breetvelt focused his artwork on paintings and gouaches full of colours, forms and different structures and patterns, making balanced compositions of abstract work.

 In 1951 he concentrated his efforts on sculpture, even though he continued painting.
 He also collaborated with architects.
 His paintings were exhibited mostly with the Vrij Beelden Group, but he also made solo exhibitions, for example in the Fodor Museum.